 On a personal note…

 I have over 20 years of experience playing basketball (collegiate) and football (semi-pro) with track and baseball following closely behind.
 I received 3 years of boxing training at Holyfield Arena in Atlanta and competed in my first marathon in 2012.
-I have coached a number of youth basketball, football and baseball teams, and I currently play football for the California Dolphins (LCFL).
+I have coached a number of youth basketball, football and baseball teams, and I am currently the strength and conditioning coach for heavyweight boxer Charles Martin aka Prince.

 Words of wisdom: